PawanRegoti/dev-env/README.md

 * You can start specific services by `./up <service-name1> <service-name2>` (if you are using ComEmu or Cmder you can run it as `sh up <service-name1> <service-name2>`)

-* For eg: `./up mssql mongo` runs international ledgers and inventory app
+* For eg: `./up mssql mongo` runs ms sql and mongo db

 * You can see the status of your container in dashboard of docker desktop.
 If you are using WSL, Linux or Mac you can use `ctop` (https://ctop.sh/) to have comprehensive information of your containers.